ewlsgus/MD-manual/dev_env_setup/dev_env_setup_main.md

 Follow the guide from Microsoft (<https://learn.microsoft.com/en-us/windows/wsl/install>).

 On Windows, I highly recommend using the Windows Terminal (<https://github.com/microsoft/terminal>) and VS Code (<https://code.visualstudio.com/>) as they work well with WSL out of the box.
 If you choose to use VSCodium (<https://vscodium.com/>) instead of VS Code, you may have some problems connecting to WSL easily.
+While there are workarounds for this, this documentation will not provide you with any assistance doing so.

 ### 2-3.
 Longleaf Cluster